djagerif/comfort2mqtt/DOCS.md

 The `Kitchen Light` is an example of a Dimmable light and the `Study Light` is a Non-Dimmable light both mapped to their respective Comfort Counters.
 You could also map your Non-Dimmable Lights to Comfort Flags instead which would operate in the same manner as Counters except the `payload_on`value will be `1` rather than `255`.

-Because `Counters` can be used for many things, in this case the `Kitchen Light` example follows the [Brightness Without On Commands][ha-mqtt] chapter in the Home Assistant MQTT Light documentation.
+Because `Counters` can be used for many things other than Lights, the `Kitchen Light` in the example follows the [Brightness Without On Commands][ha-mqtt] chapter in the Home Assistant MQTT Light documentation, with a few additions.

 ## Hardware and Interface support